 the structure of its directory.
 The contents of these directories are pushed to

 svnpubsub.
 Note that only the most

-recent release of each supported release line should be contained here; see
+recent version of each supported release line should be stored here; see

 If the directory does not yet exist, please raise a JIRA for INFRA with the required info as per Providing needed information